pritikaedwin/crystalgazer/README.md

 There could be many ways to predict the game.
 Only time will tell if this model gave the correct predictions :smile:

-Complete code is given in separate file
+Complete code is given in separate file : FIFA world cup python script.txt

 Prediction model taken from (https://blog.goodaudience.com/predicting-fifa-world-cup-2018-using-machine-learning-dc07ad8dd576)
 GitHub link : (https://github.com/itsmuriuki/FIFA-2018-World-cup-predictions)